Skip to main content

 Overview

-Chat simulations let you run scripted, persona-driven conversations against text-based AI agents — the same testing primitives you use for voice, applied to text.
-Roark plays the human side of the chat, sends messages to your agent, and evaluates the resulting transcript against your metrics.
-If you’ve used call simulations, you already know how chat simulations work.
-The mental model is identical: a persona drives the customer’s behavior, a scenario defines the conversation, a run plan ties them together with an agent endpoint, and metrics measure the outcome.
+Chat simulations run persona-driven conversations against text-based AI agents — the same testing primitives you use for voice, applied to text.
+Roark plays the human side of the chat, sends messages to your agent, and evaluates the resulting transcript against your metrics and checks.
+If you’ve run voice simulations, you already know how chat simulations work.
+The mental model is identical: a persona drives the customer’s behavior, a customer flow defines the conversation, a plan ties them together with an agent endpoint, and metrics measure the outcome.

-• Run plans — Build a chat run plan the same way you build a voice one; the only difference is selecting a chat-capable agent endpoint.
+• Plans — Build a chat plan the same way you build a voice one; the only difference is selecting an agent target with a chat endpoint.

-• Schedules — Chat run plans can be scheduled the same way as voice run plans.
+• Schedules — Chat plans can be scheduled the same way as voice plans.

-• Re-runs and reporting — Identical UX, with chat results appearing alongside call results in run summaries.
+• Re-runs and reporting — Identical experience, with chat results appearing alongside call results in run reports.

-In other words: write your scenarios and personas once, then point them at either a voice endpoint or a chat endpoint depending on what you want to test.
+Write your flows and personas once, then point them at either a voice endpoint or a chat endpoint depending on what you want to test.

 How Chat Simulations Run